How to get started¶

 Because there can be arbitrary conditionality to the settlement instructions, the above relationship can be extended to allow users to transact with more parties.
 For instance, if Alice wants to pay Charlie but only has a channel with Bob, Alice can pay Bob conditionally based on whether he pays Charlie.
 If the latter part of the transaction is not completed, then Alice’s transaction to Bob will not occur either - this makes transactions atomic and noncustodial.

-This arbitrary conditionality also applies to the activities that Alice and Bob can do - anything from simple transfers of Ethereum tokens, to prediction markets, auctions
+This arbitrary conditionality also applies to the activities that Alice and Bob can do - anything from simple transfers of Ethereum tokens, to prediction markets, auctions, and even chess games.

 If you’re looking for more information, here are a few digestible resources on how they work:

-V2.0 of Connext is live on the Ethereum mainnet.
+V2 of Connext is live on the Ethereum mainnet and on testnet on other EVM based blockchains.

-V2.x of Connext will feature routing state updates between nodes and the ability for anyone to connect their own node to the Connext Network.
-When V2.x is released, we intend to shut down the Connext-hosted node.
+The next major iteration of Connext will feature routing state updates between nodes, allowing clients to connect to many nodes concurrently, and the ability for anyone to connect their own node to the Connext Network.